 The perfect pairing of coffee & Baileys in this delicious layer cake.
-A vanilla buttermilk cake layered with dark chocolate ganache and a coffee Baileys swiss meringue buttercream.
+A vanilla Baileys cake layered with dark chocolate ganache and a coffee Baileys swiss meringue buttercream.

-Coffee & Baileys is one of my favourite flavour combinations.
+Coffee & Baileys is one of my favorite flavor combinations.
 While we’re not big drinkers around here, you can bet we always have a bottle of Baileys in the fridge.
-We don’t drink it on it’s own, but it often gets added to hot chocolate, or coffee, or a variety of baked goods.
+We don’t drink it on its own, but it often gets added to hot chocolate, or coffee, or a variety of baked goods.

-It’s been a while since my last Baileys recipe, and I’ve been meaning to do a Coffee & Baileys buttercream for a while.
-I opted to go with a Swiss meringue buttercream this time, as opposed to a standard American buttercream.
-The American is easier to make, but I prefer the taste and texture of meringue buttercreams overall.
+I opted to go with a Swiss meringue buttercream as it’s one of my favorite frostings.
+American buttercream is easier to make, so you could use that instead, but I prefer the taste and texture of meringue buttercreams overall.
 They are much smoother, and not quite as sweet.